National anthem of Mauritania (1960–2017): History

 The anthem's lyrics are taken from a poem written in the late 18th century by Baba Ould Cheikh, while the melody was arranged by Russian-French composer Tolia Nikiprowetzky.
 It was adopted upon independence from France in 1960.
-The unusual and highly complex rhythm of it makes it almost impossible to sing.
+Its unusual and highly complex rhythm makes it almost impossible to sing.
 For this reason, it is often erroneously listed as wordless.

-It was replaced by the current national anthem on 16 November 2017 after the Mauritanian constitutional referendum of 2017.
+It was replaced by the current national anthem on 28 November 2017 after the Mauritanian constitutional referendum of 2017.